mapzen/terrarium/README.md

 ```

-Finally and all together each tile is hable to compose something that looks like this:
+Putting it all together, each tile is rendered into something that looks like this!

 ![](imgs/03-landscape.png)

-The creation of the necessary tiles could be done running the script followed by the OSM ID (default: `111968`) and ZOOM RANGE (default: `3-17`)
+The necessary tiles can be created by running the script with the OSM ID (default: `111968`) and ZOOM RANGE (default: `3-17`)

 ```bash
 cd data